nagordon/sphinx-example/README.md

 # Sphinx Example and Cheat Sheet

+Neals fork to figure out how the heck to use sphinx

 A simple example and cheat sheet for using Sphinx to document small Python modules.

 reStructured Text cheat sheet: [https://davidstutz.github.io/sphinx-example/#index](https://davidstutz.github.io/sphinx-example/#index)